-Final SF-425 Reporting by COPS.
-COPS reserves the right to update an SF-425 to "Final" status if the Grantee fails to submit an SF-425 marked "Final" within 90 days after grant period end date.
+Final SF-425 Reporting by the COPS Office.
+The COPS Office reserves the right to update an SF-425 to "Final" status if the Grantee fails to submit an SF-425 marked "Final" within 90 days after grant period end date.
 At that time, the Grantee will forfeit the remaining eligible balance.
 The Grantee is still required to meet the 30-day reporting requirement.